sazare/cheaplogic/README.md

 0. lisp/rubbish is an implementation of a proof analyzer.
   'Proof analyzer' contains not only prover but also tools for analyzing proofs.

   How to write something in FOL is my basic interests.
-The tools is for. rubbish/kqc contains such something example files written with 'clause form'. ex.
-20 doors, flush light, finding paths of a graph, etc.
+The tools are for. rubbish/kqc contains such something example files written with 'clause form'. ex.
+Twenty Questions(20 doors in japanse), flush light, finding paths of a graph, etc.

 -- previous activities are..
 1. LogicalWorld